reevoo/docs/contribution.md

 - [ ] The documentation is easy to maintain.

+## Where should it live?

+All documentation for reevoo engeneering belongs here in this repo.
+Unless it contains sensitive information about internal processes or infrastructure, in which case it should live in the engineering section of the company Wiki.
+Our documentation should be of interest to people outside of the company, if you consider that not to be the case for a particuar peice of documentation then it may belong on the Wiki, or in the bin.

+- [ ] I have decided where the documentation should live.

 ## After You Finish

 Now you're done being an author, **pretend to be the reviewer.** When you self-review, you catch the errors likely to be picked up by your actual reviewer.